rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 # Minikube

-Minikube is a useful tool to quickly deploy kubernetes clusters for dev use.
+Minikube is a useful tool to quickly deploy kubernetes clusters on top Docker nodes.

 - Spin up a 3 node minikube cluster: `minikube start --nodes 3`
 - Spin up a cluster with Flannel as CNI: `minikube start --nodes 3 --cni flannel`